akshayjoshii/akshayjoshii.github.io/academia-hugo/content/home/publications.md

 weight = 48  # Order that this section will appear.

-title = "Research Publications" subtitle = "Seminars, Conferences & Publications that I have delivered/working on"
+title = "Research Publications" subtitle = "Seminars, Conferences & Publications that I have delivered/currently working on"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.